Who We Are

 ● A statement of interest in the English minor.

 To graduate in the program, English minors must maintain a GPA of 2.0 or better in their minor coursework.
 English minors are also expected to demonstrate academic and personal integrity in minor coursework and interactions with faculty and peers, as specified in the University’s and department’s Academic and Personal Integrity Policies.
 Violations of either will result in probation for the remainder of the student’s minor coursework, in addition to other penalties deemed appropriate by the instructor and/or Major/Minor Review Committee.
 Further violations will result in dismissal from the minor, in addition to other penalties deemed appropriate by the instructor and/or Major/Minor Review Committee.
-Students may appeal such decisions to the department chair school leader and/or university Academic Integrity Committee.
+Students may appeal such decisions to the school leader and/or university Academic Integrity Committee.

 Summary of Requirements

-Required pre-minor courses 3 hours
+Required pre-minor courses 3 credits

 OR any ENG Literature course